 The way legal funding works is really simple.
 Once the complaint of your lawsuit has been filed, it’s easier to proceed with a lawsuit advance.
 First, you apply online or over the phone.
-Then, our underwriters rigorously evaluate your case, and they will contact your attorney to verify all information on the claim.
-Once approved, you and your attorney will receive a contract; and once signed, the funding amount will be either wired out to you the same day or sent via a certified check the next day.
+Then, underwriting will rigorously evaluate your case, and they will contact your attorney to verify all information on the claim and its merits.
+Once approved, you and your attorney will receive a third-party funding contract; and once signed, the funding amount will be either wired out to you the same day or sent via a certified check the next day.

 Is pre-settlement funding a good idea?

 Most plaintiffs take out a settlement advance to help pay bills and personal matters while their case successfully settles or is taken to a jury trial.
 People involved in personal injury lawsuits would use a lawsuit loan more than others engaged in different types of cases.
 If you suffered a personal injury, you know how accidents can impact your life, ultimately manifesting in a financial crisis.

 The bottom line is that this type of financing provides the needed resources to plaintiffs in need of cash now.

-The number of loans that companies approve against your lawsuit settlement
+The number of loans against your lawsuit settlement. a company can approve

 A lawsuit funding company takes a large amount of risk when it invests in a case.
 Because each lawsuit has a different level of risk involved, they don’t all qualify for more funding.